Special Interest Groups

 Special Interest Groups (SIGs) are formed with a focus on a particular subject area.
 SIGs provide an open public forum to discuss topics of interest to APNIC and the Internet community in the Asia Pacific region.
 Face-to-face SIG meetings are held at APNIC Meetings, which are held twice per year.
 SIGs are chaired by members of the community with relevant knowledge and expertise.

-- APNIC’s main SIG is the Policy SIG which forms the core of the Policy Development
+- APNIC’s main SIG is the Policy SIG which forms the core of the Policy Development Process.

 - Matters relevant to NIRs.

 - Matters relevant to broader Internet issues like Public Policy and Internet Governance.

 - The SIG will provide a platform to discuss the operational issues and best practices to secure global Internet routing.

 For more information about the creating and running of Special Interest Groups, including explanations of all relevant SIG policies and procedures, please see the SIG guidelines: HTML or PDF (108.4kb).